 peleton pitch deck

-However, in 2012, Peloton was an innovator in the fitness hardware and technology spaces, combining traditional equipment with modern tech solutions.
-Its primary products include internet-connected stationary bikes and treadmills that empower subscribers to participate in at-home classes through streaming media.
+However, in 2012, Peloton launched as an innovator in the fitness hardware and technology spaces.
+The company combined traditional fitness equipment with modern tech solutions.
+Its solution includes internet-connected stationary bikes that enable subscribers to participate in at-home classes through streaming media.

 How Peloton Made Our Best Pitch Decks List